 I began mypathtolaw in Exeter at a local state school, St James.
-It is fair to say that I was an average student, not really at the top of my class but I was performing well at most subjects.
-At the time I wasn’t really sure exactly where my career would take me, but I knew that I wanted to succeed in the future.
-I applied to go to Exeter College to study Law amongst other subjects, however, I was aware that my English mock results were far from adequate to get a place in college.
+It is fair to say that I was an average student, not really at the top of my class but I was performing well in most subjects.
+At the time I was not really sure exactly where my career would take me, although I knew that I wanted to succeed in the future.
+I applied to go to Exeter College to study law amongst other subjects, however, I was aware that my English mock results were far from adequate to get a place in college.
 I had always struggled with English and I was in a class which really struggled.
 However due to hard work and constant late evenings I managed to gain the grades necessary.

 My first year at University was the most difficult I had ever encountered, I was massively struggling with homesickness and felt like I was going to be out of my depth.
 How could I match up to some of the brightest people I had met?
-Someone from my background shouldn’t be here?
-Luckily things improved and I realised that I was capable of doing very well and due to the support of lecturers I ended up with a good 2:1 Degree.
+Luckily things improved and I realised that I was capable of doing very well.
+Due to the support of lecturers I ended up with a good 2:1 Degree.

-I knew once I had completed a Dissertation in my third year at University that I wanted to go further and explore other areas of law and that’s why I chose to study for an LLM at Exeter.
-Again, I felt slightly out of my depth as I was coming to a top law school with some of the best students, but this is where I thrived gaining a Distinction and writing an excellent dissertation in Insurance Law.
+I knew once I had completed a Dissertation in my third year at University that I wanted to explore other areas of law, and that’s why I chose to study for an LLM in International Commercial Law at the University Exeter.
+Again, I felt slightly out of my depth as I was coming to a top law school with some of the best students, but this is where I thrived, gaining a distinction and writing an excellent dissertation in Insurance Law.

 I had further challenges when I decided to do a self-funded PhD.
-I was lucky enough for my parents to agree to let me live with them whilst not paying rent, but I also needed to hold down a part time job in a Pub working late nights on the weekends to help me pay my fees.
-This again was a challenge but luckily in my third year I was offered a part time Teaching Fellowship at the University of Southampton and then a Lectureship at the University of Exeter.
-This is where I am now, researching into Autonomous Vehicles and teaching the future generations of practitioners and academics.
+I was lucky enough for my parents to agree to let me live with them whilst not paying rent, but I also needed to hold down a part time job in a pub working late nights on the weekends to help me pay my fees.
+This again was a challenge, but luckily in my third year I was offered a part time Teaching Fellowship at the University of Southampton and then a Lectureship at the University of Exeter.
+This is where I am now, researching into the law of autonomous vehicles and teaching the future generations of practitioners and academics.